Why Trades deserve a Break (and a Brew!)

 - 2 min read

 Let's talk about tradespeople.
 The plumbers, electricians, carpenters, bricklayers, and countless others who build and maintain the world around us.
-We see the finished product – a smoothly running pipe, a perfectly wired home, a sturdy wall – but rarely do we witness the sheer physical and mental exertion that goes into it.
+We see the finished product – a smoothly running pipe, a perfectly wired home, a sturdy wall – but rarely do we witness the sheer physical and mental exertion that goes into it and this is why trades deserve a break.

 I've been there.
 I've lugged heavy materials, spent hours in awkward positions, and pushed my body to its limits.
 Let's be honest, a typical day on a construction site or in a customer's home is essentially a six-to-eight-hour gym workout.
 Imagine:

-Early Starts: Before the sun even peeks over the horizon, they're on the road, battling traffic, and preparing for a grueling day.
+Early Starts: Before the sun even peeks over the horizon, they're on the road, battling traffic, collecting materials and preparing for a grueling day.

 Heavy Lifting: Bags of cement, lengths of pipe, timber beams – these aren't light.
 It's constant, repetitive strain.